omnp/pipewire-spa-plugin-csound/README.md

 # pipewire-spa-plugin-csound
-This repository is the result of trying to run Csound as a PipeWire spa filter
+This repository is the result of trying to run Csound as a PipeWire spa filter-graph plugin

 First install Csound version 7 (currently in beta). https://csound.com